Bishapur: important Sasanian city in Iran, founded by king Shapur I, and built by Roman POWs.

 Many aspects of Bishapur's architecture look Roman and do not belong to Iranian building traditions.
 An example is what specialists call the "Hippodamian street plan", which means that the city looks like a gridiron, while Iranian cities usually were circular in design.
 Bishapur was not a completely novel settlement: archaeologists have found remains from the Elamite and Parthian ages.

 The core of the city was the old castle, situated on a steep rock, which is in itself one of the most interesting geological features of the southern Zagros.
 The oldest monument was relief I, in the Tang-e Chowgan gorge, which celebrates one of Shapur's earliest victories.
 Reliefs II and III commemorate the defeat of Valerian.
+Probably, the small relief VII did the same.

 While these were cut, the city, palace, and the so-called Temple of Anahita were built by the Roman POWs.
 Another monument from the founding period is the cave monument.